-While the digital age has made creating brochures easier, you will still have to pay an average of $75 per hour.
+While the digital age has made creating brochures easier, you will still have to pay a specific rate the the designer will charge.

-For a typical brochure, you may pay from $500 up to $2000 or more depending on just how much goes into the publication.
+For a typical brochure, you may pay an hourly rate, or a flat rate depending on just how much goes into the publication.